Increase your Chances of Getting Hired with this ONE Extra Step

 *Here's a trick: search for profiles of people in your field/industry and see who pops up on the first page of results.
 Check out their profiles for a little inspiration on what yours should include (they're popping up first for a reason..).

-Most default URLs look something like this, which are a nightmare for an employer to type into a URL: www.linkedin.com/in/firstname-lastname-789643963
+Most default URLs look something like this, which are a nightmare for an employer to type into an address bar:

 To do this, on the Edit Profile screen, at the bottom of the gray window that shows your basic information, you’ll see a Public Profile URL.
 Click “Edit” next to the URL, and specify what you’d like your address to be.
 When you’re finished, click Set Custom URL.
 If you're still confused, in depth directions here.

-*Here’s a trick: If you’re currently unemployed, make sure you have something listed as your current job – if not, your profile probably will not get found in searches.
-Either keep your past job listed as “present,” or make up a “dummy” listing, state your title and write “seeking new opportunities” in the company field.
+*Here's a trick: If you're currently unemployed, make sure you have something listed as your current job - if not, your profile most likely will not be found in searches.
+Either keep your past job listed as "present," or make up a "dummy" listing, state your title and write "seeking new opportunities" in the company field.

 Don't forget, you can add media here as well!
 Link to anything that isn't confidential - something you've worked on that you're proud of, if it's visible online.
 Use this space to advertise YOUR work, not just the company webpage.

 Just fill out the basics if you've been out of school for a while.
 For new grads: if you have a lot of college accomplishments, list them here.

 Don't go crazy here - recruiters will glance at these, but endorsements from others don't hold a lot of weight.

 RECOMMENDATIONSWant to go above and beyond to have an amazing LinkedIn profile?
 Ask your former supervisors, colleagues or clients for recommendations.
 This is a great way to show potential employers how much you are valued.
 Additional tips: